Madhiban: Makhzumi dynasty

-Medical History
+Medical history

 The Madhibaan have been integral to Somali society's healthcare practices for centuries.
 Their medical knowledge, passed down through generations, combines rational, and religious approaches.
 This blend of practices is common in Somali culture, where both traditional healers and lay practitioners from the Madhibaan tribe, known as wadads, provide medical care.

-Traditional Medical Roles
+Traditional medical roles

 The wadad or "doctor" may be a traditional healer with acquired medical knowledge or a layman from the Madhibaan tribe.
 Surgery, gynaecology, obstetrics, and treatment of infant diseases are primarily in the hands of Madhibaan practitioners.
 Their womenfolk, in particular, play a crucial role in these fields.

-Transmission of Knowledge
+Transmission of knowledge

 The medical lore of the Madhibaan is traditionally passed from father to son or mother to daughter.
 This knowledge is not confined to a closed circle; it can also be taught to strangers for a fee.
 For instance, in 1947, a woman named Nuria gained fame for her herbal treatments after receiving instructions in a vision, attracting patients from as far as Aden and Djibouti.

-Surgical Practices
+Surgical practices

 Madhibaan surgeons have developed significant expertise in various surgical fields.
 Their instruments, made of iron with wooden handles, include knives, forceps, gimlets, and scissors.
 Despite the lack of modern anesthesia, their surgical techniques are advanced.
 They practice haemostasis with pressure dressings, use myrrh on incisions, and employ thorns as needles with vegetable fibers for stitching.

 Wounds are treated by removing foreign bodies, using acacia roots for haemostasis, and dressing with bark.
 For snake bites, a ligature is applied proximally, the wound is incised and packed with salt.
 Burns are treated with sugar and oil, while trepanning is performed for skull fractures.